Do I have to add my spouse to my car insurance policy?

-Sharing a policy is generally cheaper, as you'll split the cost of certain coverages.
-Plus, if you're in a one-car household, you avoid paying to insure the same car twice.
+Sharing a policy is generally cheaper because you'll split the cost of certain coverages.

 You benefit from your spouse's clean driving record:

 You're covered when driving each other's cars.
 No need to let your insurer know who's driving what or when.

 It's easier to maintain a single policy than manage two.

 Progressive and many other insurers offer multi-car discounts for having multiple vehicles on one policy.